What To Wear During Video Deposition

 Consider these pointers for selecting attire colors, makeup choices, and more:

-• Makeup: Any face makeup should be minimal.
+- Makeup: Any face makeup should be minimal.
 Hair, including facial hair, should be neatly trimmed and combed.
 Long hair should be tied back.
 If you do not have a shaped beard or mustache, shave before recording your deposition.
+For nail polish, opt for clear or nude colors to maintain a conservative appearance.

-• Colors: It is best to wear solid pastel colors.
-Light blue works well.
+- Colors: It is best to wear solid pastel colors.
+A well-fitted, long-sleeved dress shirt in light blue is recommended for a professional yet approachable look.
+Ensure your clothes are properly ironed and fit well for a polished appearance.
 Avoid black and white, which can distort lighting and how your face appears in the video.
 You should avoid wearing plaids or other busy patterns.

-• Shoe wear: Sandals and flip-flops are inappropriate in court and at video depositions.
+- Shoe wear: Sandals, flip-flops, and open-toed shoes are inappropriate in court and at video depositions due to their lack of formality.

 Personal injury cases are nerve-racking, but by contacting an experienced attorney, you can be sure there’s someone at your side guiding you through every step of the process.